Redblast1/ttrpg/_docs/index.md

 ## Getting started

 To begin, start with a concept maybe.
-Sometimes its easier to think "Han Solo but a paladin, whos also a goblin" or something like that.
+Sometimes it's easier to think "Han Solo but a paladin, whos also a goblin" or something like that.
 If you're not sure, sometimes just looking through the Ancestries and Classes can spark ideas to try out.

 A popular way to think about the process is follow your "ABC"s. **Ancestry**. **Background**. **Class**.